sposmen/gh_pr_tree_render/README.md

 - Build the assets `yarn run build:prod`
 - Start the app `yarn run start-app`
 - [Open the app](http://localhost:1337)
+- In the config set your [github token](https://github.com/settings/tokens)

 ## The convention to open a Tree is like